killakalle/8anu_Exploration/Capstone_Proposal.md

 For this proposal I will provide a subset of the data and tables already joined.

+Our data is very high dimensional.
+On the one hand side we have a 'small' number of users (around 3.300) and a large number of logged climbs (close to 115.000).
+About half of the climbs (approx 47%) are rated.

+The number of logged climbs is also the total number of examples, i.e. data points in the dataset.

+Labels in this data set are basically the user ratings of climbs.
+Since only about 47% of climbs are rated, we need to maintain that ratio of rated vs unrated climbs when doing train-test-validation splits.

+For the training set all items are submitted to the model.
+For validation and testing I need split ratings per user into

+* Observation subset - ratings submitted to the model
+* Testing subset - ratings used to evaluate predictions.

 [^second]: [8a.nu Climbing Logbook](https://www.kaggle.com/dcohen21/8anu-climbing-logbook)

 [^third]: [Styles of ascent in sport climbing](https://www.timeoutdoors.com/expert-advice/climbing/sport-climbing-techniques/styles-of-ascent-in-sport-climbing)